Products in Equivariant Homology: Properties of the secondary product

 \section{Properties of the secondary product $\overline{\mu_{M_G}}$}

 In this section, we discuss properties of the secondary product $\overline{\mu_{M_G}}$.
 We prove a vanishing result in some cases.
 On the other hand, we see interesting non-trivial examples.

-\begin{prop} (Naturality) The product $\overline{\mu_{M_G}}$ is natural with respect to ring homomorphisms $R\to R'$ of the coefficients and with respect to equivariant maps $K\to K'$ and $L\to L'$ over $M$ in degrees where it is defined for both pairs. \end{prop} \begin{proof} {The first assertion is obvious.
-The second one follows from Lemma \ref{well-definedness}.} \end{proof}
+\begin{prop} (Naturality) The product $\overline{\mu_{M_G}}$ is natural with respect to ring homomorphisms $R\to R'$ of the coefficients and with respect to equivariant maps $K\to K'$ and $L\to L'$ over $M$ in degrees where it is defined.
+That is, for a commutative diagram of equivariant maps